bidmachine/BidMachine-Android-admob-adapter/example_ad_manager/README.md

                         public void onAdLoaded(@NonNull RewardedAd rewardedAd) {
                             // Checking whether it is BidMachine or not if (BidMachineUtils.isBidMachineRewarded(rewardedAd)) {
-                                loadBidMachineRewarded();
+                                // If isSuccess is true, then BidMachine won the mediation.
+                                // Load BidMachine ad object, before show BidMachine ad loadBidMachineRewarded();
-                            }
+                            } else {
+                                // If isSuccess is false, then BidMachine lost the mediation.
+                                // No need load BidMachine ad object.
+                                // Process the OnAdLoaded callback in standard mode }
                         }
                     });